navya-eedula-03/Map-Reduce-Algorithms-and-PySpark-Streaming/A1/ReadMeA1.md

 ### mapper.py

 The .json file was piped as input and stripped to remove the leading and trailing spaces.
 The required data were filtered according to the parameters specified (description, severity, sunrise_sunset, visibility, precipitation, and weather condition) using nested if statements to pass into reducer.py.
-The output from this file is the hour in which the accident took place (substring sliced from Start_Time) for all the accidents that satisfy the previously stated conditions.
+The output from this file is the hour in which the accident took place(using datetime module from the attribute Start_Time) for all the accidents that satisfy the previously stated conditions.
 These values are streamed onto stdin.

 ### reducer.py